-I’m a broad thinker, and also an active promoter of interdisciplinary collaborations.
+I’m a broad thinker, and also an active promoter of multidisciplinary collaboration.
 In the meantime, I keenly follow the Lewinian tradition of being a practical theorist.

 Group dynamics, Social influence, and Behavioral change

-Wu, S. J., & Paluck, E. L. (working paper).
-Lewin at work: Increasing productivity through group influence.
+Wu, S. J., & Paluck, E. L. (under review).
+Lewin at work: Increasing productivity through group influence. [link]

-Wu, S. J., & Paluck, E. L. (working paper).
+Wu, S. J., & Paluck, E. L. (under review).
 The effects of participatory meetings on general attitudes toward authority and justice change over the short term?
 Testing theories of participatory democracy and voice in groups.

 Wu, S. J., & Paluck, E. L. (accepted for publication).
 Designing nudges for the context: Golden coin decals nudge workplace behavior in China.
 Organizational Behavior and Human Decision Processes. [link]

 Project in progress (Manuscript in prep): Increasing productivity and morale at work: A proposal at Princeton (with Betsy Levy Paluck).

-Project in progress: Celebrity media influence and charitable giving (with Dave Rand, Betsy Levy Paluck, Robin Gomila, Zivvy Epstein).
+Project in progress: Celebrity media influence and charitable giving (with David Rand-MIT, Betsy Levy Paluck, Robin Gomila, Zivvy Epstein-MIT).

 Decision-making and Social Perceptions, in Response to Inequality

-Project in progress: Scarcity and mind wandering (with Eldar Shafir, Shai Davidai, Nathan Cheek).
+Project in progress (Data collection completed): Scarcity and mind wandering (with Eldar Shafir, Shai Davidai-The New School, Nathan Cheek).

 Wu., S. J., Bai, X., & Fiske, S. T. (2018).
 Admired rich or resented rich?
 How two cultures vary in envy.
 Journal of Cross-Cultural Psychology, 49(7), 1114-1143. [link]